-A drive (HDD, SSD, NVMe…) can be encrypted in three different ways:
+A drive (HDD, SSD, NVMe…) can be encrypted in multiple different ways:

-- Encryption via a combination of software and hardware: the drive supports a special locking/encrypting security feature that needs to be enabled via a utility provided by the drive manufacturer.
-One of the most popular is the OPAL security feature that locks/encrypts a drive to prevent any unauthorized person from accessing the data, it can be enabled either by the computer manufacturer or by the computer owner.
-These drives can also be called self-encrypting drives or SED.
+The drive supports a special locking/encrypting security feature that needs to be enabled via a utility provided by the drive manufacturer.
+The most popular security features are developed by the Trusted Computer Group or TCG (e.g. the OPAL security feature), such features lock/encrypt a drive to prevent any unauthorized person from accessing the data.
+It can be enabled either by the computer manufacturer or by the computer owner.
+These drives are also considered self-encrypting drives or SED.

 As per version 6.18.0, Blancco Drive Eraser can erase these drives (ATA, SCSI/SAS, NVMe) without problems, either via traditional overwriting or via executing the TCG Crypto Erase command (used in standards such as “NIST 800-88 Purge”, “Blancco SSD Erasure”, “TCG Cryptographic Erasure”).
 In case the TCG feature set has been used to lock the drive, the drive can still be unlocked and erased via a procedure called “PSID Revert” (more information about this in this article).